livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 ## Clean-up
 - dictionary counts
 - get semantic domains working in filters ( currently just filters out entries without a semantic domain)
+- get exports working again
 - Remove algolia keys from vercel
 - Orama: replaceState in createQueryParamStore? look into improving the history to change for view and page changes but not for the others
 - create indexes using help from index_advisor https://supabase.com/docs/guides/database/extensions/index_advisor
+- look at print, table, gallery, and list page files history to make sure there are no missed improvements - check github history too
 - drop content_updates' table column
 - drop entry_updates
 - clean up old history data in content_updates
 - make alternate writing systems of the sentence translations as different bcp keys (same as for glosses)
-- look at print, table, gallery, and list page files history to make sure there are no missed improvements - check github history too
-- see how seo_description made the transition
-- get exports working again
 - get failed tests working again
 - bring back in variants and tests that relied on old forms of test data
+- look at deletedEntries to see if they should be saved somewhere

 ### No lexeme
 no lx for 0svukh699MsB4svuCDdO in ho